Soft, sweet butternut squash & spinach curry. Quick, healthy, easy, creamy, totally delicious and ready in only 30 minutes!

 - Salt and pepper

-- Heat a large pan and add your oil.
+- Heat a large pan and add the oil.

 - Add the garlic and chilli if you are using it and sauté for a minute or two longer.